 The main reservoir is structurally complex and contains gas and condensate at high pressure and high temperature (HPHT).
 There are three reservoirs in Middle Jurassic sandstones in the Brent Group at a depth of 3700-4400 metres.
 Oil has also been found in the Frigg Formation of Eocene age.
 The main reservoir is located at a depth of 1750 metres and the reservoir quality is good.

 The plan for development and operation of Martin Linge was submitted to the authorities in January 2012 and approved by the Norwegian parliament in June the same year.
-Martin Linge is scheduled to come on stream in 2021.
+Martin Linge came on stream on June 30, 2021.

 Equinor is the majority shareholder of Martin Linge (70%).
 Petoro (30%) is the only partner.